-On May 2, 2017, we entered into the AstraZeneca Collaboration Agreement and a non-exclusive Anticalin platform technology license agreement with AstraZeneca, or the AstraZeneca Platform License, collectively referred to as the AstraZeneca Agreements, which became effective on June 10, 2017, following expiration of the waiting period under the Hart-Scott-Rodino Antitrust Improvements Act of 1976.
+On May 2, 2017, we entered into the AstraZeneca Collaboration Agreement and a Non-exclusive Anticalin Platform Technology License Agreement with AstraZeneca, or the AstraZeneca Platform License, collectively referred to as the AstraZeneca Agreements, which became effective on June 10, 2017, following expiration of the waiting period under the Hart-Scott-Rodino Antitrust Improvements Act of 1976.
 Under the AstraZeneca Agreements the parties will advance several novel inhaled Anticalin proteins.
+On March 29, 2021, we entered into the first amendment to the Non-exclusive Anticalin Platform License Agreement dated May 2, 2017 and the second amendment to the License and Collaboration Agreement dated May 2, 2017.
+Under the amendments, the parties agreed to restructure certain commercial economics for the PRS-060/AZD1402 program by adjusting various milestones and royalty provisions, while fundamentally maintaining the overall value split between AstraZeneca and the Company.
+In connection with the amendments, we entered into a Subscription Agreement pursuant to which we have agreed to issue to AstraZeneca 3,584,230 shares of our common stock for a total purchase price of \$10.0 million in a private placement transaction.

 Under the AstraZeneca Agreements, we received an upfront, non-refundable payment of \$45.0 million.
-In addition, we initiated a phase 1 study for the PRS-060, or the AstraZeneca Lead Product, or AZD1402, in December 2017 for which we received a \$12.5 million milestone payment.
-We are also eligible to receive research, development, commercial, and sales milestone payments and royalty payments.
-The total potential milestones are categorized as follows: research, development, and commercial milestones up to \$1.1 billion; and sales milestones up to \$1.0 billion.
-We may receive tiered royalties on sales of potential products commercialized by AstraZeneca and for co-developed products, gross margin share of worldwide sales, depending on our level of committed investment.
+In addition, we initiated a phase 1 study for PRS-060/AZD1402, or the AstraZeneca Lead Product, in December 2017 for which we received a \$12.5 million milestone payment.
+In March 2021, we achieved a \$13.0 million milestone in connection with the initiation of the phase 2a study for this program.
+We are also eligible to receive research, development, commercial and sales milestone payments and royalty payments.
+The total potential milestones, as of December 31, 2021, are categorized as follows: research, development and commercial milestones up to \$1.1 billion and sales milestones up to \$4.3 billion.
+We may receive tiered royalties on sales of potential products commercialized by AstraZeneca and for co-developed products and gross margin share of worldwide sales, depending on our level of committed investment.

 The term of each of the AstraZeneca Agreements ends upon the expiration of all of AstraZeneca's payment obligations under such AstraZeneca Agreement.
 The AstraZeneca Collaboration Agreement may be terminated by AstraZeneca in its entirety for convenience beginning 12 months after its effective date upon 90 days' notice or, if we have obtained marketing approval for the marketing and sale of a product, upon 180 days' notice.
 Each program may be terminated at AstraZeneca's option; if any program is terminated by AstraZeneca, we will have full rights to such program.
-The AstraZeneca Collaboration Agreement may also be terminated by AstraZeneca or us for material breach upon 180 days' notice of a material breach (or 30 days with respect to payment breach), provided that the applicable party has not cured such breach by the permitted cure period (including an additional 180 days if the breach is not susceptible to cure during the initial 180-day period) and dispute resolution procedures specified in the applicable AstraZeneca Agreement have been followed.
+The AstraZeneca Collaboration Agreement may also be terminated by AstraZeneca or us for material breach upon 180 days' notice of a material breach (or 30 days with respect to payment breach), provided that the applicable party has not cured such breach by the permitted cure period (including an additional 180 days if the breach is not susceptible to cure during the initial 180-day period) and dispute resolution procedures specified in the AstraZeneca Collaboration Agreement have been followed.
 Each party may also terminate an AstraZeneca Agreement if the other party challenges the validity of patents related to certain intellectual property licensed under such AstraZeneca Agreement, subject to certain exceptions for infringement suits, acquisitions and newly-acquired licenses.
 The AstraZeneca Collaboration Agreement may also be terminated due to the other party's insolvency and may in certain instances be terminated on a product-by-product and/or country-by-country basis.
 The AstraZeneca Platform License will terminate upon termination of the AstraZeneca Collaboration Agreement, on a product-by-product and/or country-by-country basis.